 On June 30, 1994 Central State Hospital officially closed its doors after 148 years of service.
 The State used the land for a variety of purposes for the next decade, including a location for the American Red Cross and the State motor vehicle pool.
 The old Pathology building was restored and is used as the Indiana Medical History Museum, while a new fire station was constructed along Washington Street.
 In 2003, the City of Indianapolis purchased the site from the State.
-The Kirkbrides have been demolished but many other buildings remain.
-As of late 2008 the property has still not been developed due to lack of funds by the developer & the city has retaken the property.
-The unmarked graves on the property continue to be a problem with any plans for the property.
+The Kirkbrides were demolished many years ago.

 Images of Central Indiana State Hospital